 Go Christmas shopping in Montpellier

 At Edible Art Patisserie you’ll find colourful macarons and beautifully crafted Christmas tree and bauble cakes which look almost too good to eat.
 Pink Vintage sell quirky homeware, art and jewellery.
 James of Montpellier stocks high-quality menswear and gifts.
-And Rossiter Books is an independent bookshop full of literary treasures which also hosts book signings and events.
+And Rossiter Books is an independent bookshop full of literary treasures which hosts book signings and events.

 Admire the decorations at the Queen’s Hotel